 - To the extent that client consent is required and given related to any processing of their Personal Data, to withdraw any such consent.

-Any UK or EU Resident wishing to make such a request can do so by emailing [email protected], calling 212-708-9100, or writing to Bessemer Trust, Attn: Legal Department, 630 Fifth Avenue, New York, NY 10111.
+Any UK or EU Resident wishing to make such a request can do so by emailing [email protected], calling 212-708-9100, or writing to Bessemer Trust, Attn: Legal Department, 1271 Avenue of the Americas, New York, NY 10020.

 Generally, Bessemer Trust will use and store an any UK or EU Resident's Personal Data only for as long as necessary, bearing in mind the uses of Personal Data, including the performance of a contract or the compliance with any legal obligation to which Bessemer Trust is subject, including those obligations governing document retention and regulatory reporting.
 Accordingly, Bessemer Trust will, in most circumstances, retain an EU or UK Resident's Personal Data for seven years after the termination of their relationship with us.